Category:Harbutt

 Law

 The company briefly made case law with "Plasticine" Ltd v Wayne Tank and Pump Co Ltd, in which it successfully got damages from a contractor despite a limiting clause in their contract.
-The contractor was apparently employed to install a piping conduit system for hot wax, decided to use plastic pipes, installed a faulty thermostat, and then switched on the system at night without supervision.
+The contractor was apparently employed to install a piping conduit system for hot wax, decided to use plastic pipes, installed a faulty thermostat, and then switched on the system at night to test it, without supervision.
 The overheated hot wax melted through the plastic pipes, flooding the factory with molten wax, and then (predictably), caught fire, the resulting ultra-fierce blaze utterly destroying the factory and factory building.

 Addresses